 If you have time to fax (240-482-1990) or mail (7920 Norfolk Ave., Suite 600, Bethesda, MD 20814 Attn: Citation Information) us a copy of your citation, we monitor and track trends in the types of citations being issued around the country so we can continue to advocate on a national level for caregivers like you.

-You can pay tribute to a special person or animal companion or honor their memory by making a gift in his or her name to Alley Cat Allies.
-Learn more about making a tribute gift.
+You can pay tribute to a special person or animal companion to honor their memory by making a gift in his, her, or their name to Alley Cat Allies.
+Learn more about making a tribute gift at alleycat.org/WaysToGive.

 If you would prefer to make your donation over the phone, please call 1-866-309-6207.

 Yes.
 When you donate to Alley Cat Allies via our website or purchase items from our online shop, your personal information is encrypted and transmitted via a secure connection.
 Alley Cat Allies uses your credit card information only for the purpose of processing your donation.
 If you would prefer to make a donation or purchase items from our online shop over the phone, please call 1-866-309-6207.

 Yes.
 Alley Cat Allies is a registered nonprofit organization under section 501(c)(3) of the IRS code.
 Contributions are tax-deductible as allowed by law.